MilanTuryna/herocraft-webcms/readme.md

 =================

 Websystem programmed in PHP (Nette) for minecraft server HeroCraft.cz.
 It's customized for this server.
 The system can be divided into several parts - web, administration, player's panel, statistics and helpdesk.
 System working on MySQL database.
-All used messages are in Czech Language.
+All system messages on website are in Czech Language.

 ## Web (frontpage)
 - homepage